Obturation: Obturation in firearms ammunition

-With reference to firearms and air guns, obturation is the result of a bullet or pellet expanding or upsetting to fit the bore, or, in the case of a firearm, of a brass case expanding to seal against the chamber at the moment of firing.
+Obturation in firearms and air guns is the result of a bullet or pellet expanding or upsetting to fit the bore, or, in the case of a firearm, of a brass case expanding to seal against the chamber at the moment of firing.
 In the first case, this both seals the bullet in the bore, and causes the bullet to engage the barrel's rifling.
 In the second case, it seals the case in the chamber and prevents backward travel of gases against the bolt.
 The thin brass case easily seals the chamber, even in low pressure rounds like the .22 CB, but expanding or upsetting the bullet sufficiently for effective obturation requires sufficient pressure to deform the bullet material.
 The formula used to calculate the pressure required for solid base bullets is: